jabberwoockey/jupyter-starter/README.md

 # jupyter-starter
-Bash scripts to start and to stop Jupyter.
+Bash scripts to start and to stop Jupyter notebook.

 Set the desired port and directory in `sajup`.